Razana110/OutfitSession/README.md

 ## Define the pages
 - Home
 - About
 - Sing up
 - Login
-- Designers info
 - Designer profile
 - Client Profile
+- Browse designer information
 - Hiring a designer
-- Browse designer information
 - Edit profile or accept appointments
-- Designer appointment
-- Contact

 ## Define which group/s with access to each page